 If you plan to have, or already own, draft horses on your small farm, using horse-drawn equipment to cultivate the soil is another possibility.

 Traditionally, farmers begin with the moldboard plow (a curved iron plate that turns the soil).
-After plowing, the soil is worked with disks, a series of round plates attached to one axle that rotate and break up the soil more finely.
+After plowing, the soil is worked with disks, a series of round plates attached to one axle that rotates and breaks up the soil more finely.
 Depending on your soil, you may be able to skip the moldboard plow and go right to the disks.
-Or, try a chisel plow and then a disking.
+Alternatively, try a chisel plow and then a disking.

-Only you can determine which tillage method matches your soil, geography, climate and available resources (equipment and time, mostly).
+Only you can determine which tillage method matches your soil, geography, climate and available resources.
 Any of these methods or a combination may be the best choice for your small farm or homestead.